-Generally the seniors of the two pilot sites see the potential of Go-myLife, but point to the necessary improvements concerning stability and user-friendliness in order to bring real benefits.
+Generally the seniors see the potential of Go-myLife, but point to the necessary improvements concerning stability and user-friendliness in order to bring real benefits.
 The perceptions about the main benefits of Go-myLife are slightly different between the two pilot sites (more details can be seen in table 5).
 An overview of how the main objectives of Go-myLife could be reached can be found in the following chart: